haskins-io/SwiftUiCalendarKit/README.md

 ## Available Calendars
 ### CKTimelineDay

 This shows all the events for a selected date.
-You can use this for MacOs and iPad
+You can use this for MacOs and iPad.

 <img src="https://github.com/haskins-io/SwiftUiCalendarKit/blob/main/Screenshots/CKTimelineDay.png" width="300"/>